 “Drought is a recurrent environmental hazard in sub-Saharan Africa, and poses particular challenges for communities in South Africa where precipitation levels in the summer rainfall zone have progressively declined over the last hundred years.” – Professor David Nash, University of Brighton

 The overarching aim of the research project is to find the best ways to help young people communicate their resilient responses to drought, and find ways that adults, governments and indeed young people themselves can ‘change the odds’ which put young people at risk.
-The research team will:
+The research team have been:

-- Work with a community partner and local masters students and encourage young people from Govan Mbeki to use arts-based activities to explore and communicate their personal, family, community, cultural, and environmental responses to times of drought.
+- Working with a community partner and local masters students to encourage young people from Govan Mbeki to use arts-based activities to explore and communicate their personal, family, community, cultural, and environmental responses to times of drought.

-- Share the timelines of drought severity with each young person and support them in approaching one adult to gather historical narratives of drought-related changes to their community and explore how the community coped with these challenges.
+- Sharing the timelines of drought severity with each young person and supporting them in approaching one adult to gather historical narratives of drought-related changes to their community to explore how the community coped with these challenges.

-The academic team, students, youth and community organisations will use the data generated from these activities to co-produce a strategy to support the resilience of young people to drought-related challenges.
-This strategy will use drama to share knowledge and develop collective approaches to environmental challenges and opportunities.
-The youth researchers will be supported in identifying a creative medium of their choice through which to communicate their emergent resilience strategy to relevant stakeholders.
+The academic team, students, youth and community organisations are using the data generated from these activities to co-produce a strategy to support the resilience of young people to drought-related challenges.
+This strategy uses drama to share knowledge and develop collective approaches to environmental challenges and opportunities.
+The youth researchers are being supported to identify a creative medium of their choice through which to communicate their emergent resilience strategy to relevant stakeholders.